-It’s best not to feed your pet up to five hours before check in, although you should make sure it has water.
+It’s best not to feed your pet up to five hours before check in, although you should make sure it has plenty of water.
 We provide water prior to take off and on arrival at destination.

 We can fly your pet to and from the following destinations, however please check what flight is available before booking your own ticket.

-Antigua, Barbados, Boston, Chicago, Cape Town, Dubai, Hong Kong, JFK, Johannesburg, Los Angeles, Miami, Newark, Orlando, San Francisco, St Lucia, and Washington.
+Atlanta, Antigua, Barbados, Boston, Chicago, Cape Town, Detroit, Dubai, Hong Kong, JFK, Johannesburg, Los Angeles, Miami, Newark, Orlando, San Francisco, St Lucia, and Washington.